waffle-iron/team1432.github.io/source/posts/2016-07-08-prototype-launcher.md

 Ideally, the change in launch wheel speed will change the ball angle enough so that we don't have to rotate the launcher mechanism vertically to change the launch angle significantly.
 By not needing a mechanism to rotate the shooter vertically, we can save space on future robots.

 This is our first project we designed using [Autodesk Inventor](http://www.autodesk.com/products/inventor/overview).
 In the future, we hope to model all of our robots in CAD.
+We have been able to CAD at the rate it is being built.

+Once we get the launcher working, we will post what we found about the projectile angle.